elementor/elementor-developers-docs/src/widgets/widget-optimization.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

-Elementor offers several methods and best practices to optimize widgets and improve performance.
-The optimizations are not implemented for all widgets in order to maintain backwards compatibility.
-In addition, each widget has its own characteristics.
-The widget developer needs to add some extra methods to the widget class to make sure Elementor knows how to process it.
+Elementor provides various methods to optimize widgets and enhance performance.
+To maintain backward compatibility, not all optimizations are applied to every widget.
+Additionally, each widget has unique characteristics, so certain optimizations may not be applicable in all cases.

 ## Performance Optimization Methods

-Elementor widgets has two performance optimization methods:
+Widget developers can implement the following two optional methods in their widget classes to help Elementor handle widgets more efficiently:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {